Some birds may be less afraid of humans after pandemic, study suggests

-A new study from UCLA has found that some urban birds may actually be less afraid of people following the coronavirus pandemic that saw millions of Americans spending more time indoors and less time in crowded public squares.
+(KTLA) – A new study has found that some urban birds may actually be less afraid of people following the coronavirus pandemic that saw millions of Americans spending more time indoors and less time in crowded public squares.

-The findings came as a shock to UCLA researchers who expected the opposite to be true.
+The findings came as a shock to researchers at the University of California, Los Angeles, who expected the opposite to be true.
 The researchers initially theorized that the return of humans into the public space would scare off birds that had grown accustomed to having it for themselves.

-The study involved dark-eyed juncos, which have thrived on the campus of UCLA for around 20 years.
-Scientists have been studying fear and aggression in the campus birds for several years, dating back to several years before the pandemic.
+The study involved dark-eyed juncos, which have thrived on the UCLA campus for around 20 years.
+Scientists have been studying fear and aggression in the campus birds for several years, dating back well before the pandemic.

-Juncos mostly feed and nest on the ground and come in close contact with humans often — now they had the place mostly to themselves.
+Juncos mostly feed and nest on the ground and often come in close contact with humans — but now they had the place mostly to themselves.

 The initial theory was that the birds, now presented with having the campus essentially to themselves, would start to revert to behavior seen in their “wilder” relatives that don’t have regular interactions with people.

 Those wild birds typically won’t let humans get within 11.5 feet before flying away.
-Before the pandemic, the campus birds would allow humans to get about 5.5 feet from them before flying away.
+Before the pandemic, the campus birds would allow humans to get within about 5.5 feet of them before flying away.
 That same level of fear response remained in place when the campus was mostly empty.

 But once it became busy again, that’s when the birds started acting differently.